 The crisis of mass incarceration did not happen on its own; fear-based and racially motivated policies created it.

-Safeguarding Voting Rights
+Protecting Democracy & Voting Rights

 Numerous states have implemented comprehensive non-discrimination laws to protect LGBTQ individuals from discrimination in housing, employment and public accommodations.
-Unfortunately in Ohio, non-discrimination bills have been introduced and stalled every year for more than a decade.
-LGBTQ Ohioans can still get married on Sunday, lose their housing on Monday, be denied employment on Tuesday, and be denied access to public space on Wednesday.
+Unfortunately, in Ohio, non-discrimination bills have been introduced and stalled every year for more than a decade.
+That means many LGBTQ Ohioans can still get married on Sunday, lose their housing on Monday, be denied employment on Tuesday, and be denied access to public space on Wednesday.
 It's time for this to end.
-Ohio lawmakers have the opportunity to extend basic statewide protections to LGBTQ Ohioans by passing the bipartisan Ohio Fairness Act — Senate Bill 119 and House Bill 208 – which would add sexual orientation and gender identity into Ohio's non-discrimination laws.
+We are hopeful that Ohio lawmakers will again introduce the Ohio Fairness Act to extend basic statewide protections to LGBTQ Ohioans by adding sexual orientation and gender identity into Ohio's non-discrimination laws.

-Watch our Legislative Outreach Training video series below:
+Watch our 2021 Legislative Outreach Training video series below:

 The entire playlist of training videos can be found on the ACLU of Ohio YouTube channel.